mkpartners/cremedelacrm-www/content/post/mail-merge-in-salesforce-in-minutes.md

 And all in under 10 minutes!
 Check it out!

 {{< youtube id="PHl1jI3Z4q4" >}}

-If you still need a hand, we’ve got a support page built out here and, if you have ideas for features or functionality you’d like to see in the future, drop us a line!
-We’re always open to new ideas!

 Don’t forget to subscribe to our YouTube channel for more helpful Salesforce news, tips, and tricks and, until next time, keep working hard, smart, and happy.
 We’ll see you in the cloud.